es-progress/shell/docs/lib/git.md

 ## ggit-merge

-Merge source branch into target branch.
+Merge the source branch into the target branch (performs a fast-forward merge).
 This includes several steps:

 1. Checkout _source_ branch and pull remote changes from remote repo
 1. Checkout _target_ branch and pull remote changes from remote repo